 If you would like to visit the Uganda Equator crossing, we will include the site in your Uganda safari itinerary.
-You will stopover at the Uganda equator line while traveling or returning from western or even both if you would like to.
+You will stop at the Uganda equator line while traveling or returning from the western or even both if you would like to.

 In this article, we explain everything you need to know about the Uganda Equator crossing experience:

 What Is The Equator? ∣ Uganda Equator Facts

 - The Equator is an imaginary line that divides the world or earth into two halves: the Northern and Southern Hemispheres